CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

 Important policy: since the roof project, all buildings are now multi-tile across z levels.
 All new buildings should always get a JSON roof added.
 Soon, all basements will also be custom fit to the ground floor mapgen, so it is good practice to include dedicated downstairs if you want a basement.

 #### The Files & their purpose:

-1. You will add a new mapgen file in: https://github.com/CleverRaven/Cataclysm-DDA/tree/master/data/json/mapgen or one of its sub-folders.
+1. You will add a new mapgen file in: [data/json/mapgen](https://github.com/CleverRaven/Cataclysm-DDA/tree/master/data/json/mapgen) or one of its sub-folders.
 If you are using an existing foundation shape for the building, you may append it to that building's file.
-        a.
-This is the blueprint for the building.
+    * This is the blueprint for the building.
 It can also hold all the building’s data for adding furniture and loot (see palette for an alternative).

-2. You will add entries for each z level you create in the appropriate overmap_terrain file (https://github.com/CleverRaven/Cataclysm-DDA/tree/master/data/json/overmap/overmap_terrain).
+2. You will add entries for each z level you create in the appropriate overmap_terrain file ([data/json/overmap/overmap_terrain](https://github.com/CleverRaven/Cataclysm-DDA/tree/master/data/json/overmap/overmap_terrain)).
-        a.
-These entries will define what your building looks like in the overmap, its symbol, color, and spawn requirements like adding sidewalks, it will also control flags for some mapgen functions.
+    * These entries will define what your building looks like in the overmap, its symbol, color, and spawn requirements like adding sidewalks, it will also control flags for some mapgen functions.

 3. You will add an entry into either specials.json or multitile_city_buildings.json depending on if it is a special or a city building.
-        a.
-For multitile_city_buildings this will link the various z levels &/or multiple OMTs of your building.
+    * For multitile_city_buildings this will link the various z levels &/or multiple OMTs of your building.
-        b.
-For specials, this will link the various z levels or multiple OMTs of your building, define any needed road/subway/etc. connections, and define its spawning parameters.
+    * For specials, this will link the various z levels or multiple OMTs of your building, define any needed road/subway/etc. connections, and define its spawning parameters.

 4. Add an entry into regional_settings.json for city buildings.
 This will allow them to spawn in the world.

 5. Optional but recommended for any large project: adding a new palette file into mapgen_palettes folder (you may use any existing palette too).
-        a.
-This is a file that can be shared among several maps that holds a portion of the mapgen file data.
+    * This is a file that can be shared among several maps that holds a portion of the mapgen file data.
 It is commonly used for defining terrain and furniture.
 You can also put in loot, vehicle, monster spawns and any other data that normally goes in the `"object"` tag of the mapgen file.
-        b.
-Please avoid editing existing mapgen palettes because you may affect existing maps using a combination of the palette and the mapgen file.
+    * Please avoid editing existing mapgen palettes because you may affect existing maps using a combination of the palette and the mapgen file.

 #### Starting the mapgen entry: